-French brand Études first caught the menswear world’s attention under the name Hixsept, with wardrobe staples made quirky with squiggly lines in their signature, muted shades of sky blue and peach, or perfectly fitted khakis with neon-green waistbands.
-The cross-continental duo of Aurélien Arbet (based in Brooklyn) and Jérémie Egry (based in Paris) changed the name of the company to Études to encompass an ever-expanding group of projects they’ve undertaken, like a series of photography books and graphic design work.
-It’s a collaborative, evolving project, made more expansive by the introduction of a series of collaborations with artists, like a recent collaboration with digital-graphics maven Travess Smalley on some prints for Études’ fall line.
-Here, Arbet tells us why it’s fun to run such a collaborative brand.
+French brand Études first caught the menswear world's attention under the name Hixsept, specializing in wardrobe staples like button down shirts, perfectly fitting khakis and blazers made quirky, with squiggly lines and muted shades of sky blue and peach as their signature.
+The cross-continental duo of Aurélien Arbet (based in Brooklyn) and Jérémie Egry (based in Paris) changed the name of the company to Études to encompass an ever-expanding group of projects they've undertaken, like a series of photography books and graphic design work.
+It's a collaborative, evolving project, made more expansive by the introduction of a series of work with artists, like a recent team up with digital-graphics maven Travess Smalley on some prints for Études' fall line.
+Here, Arbet tells us why it's fun to run such an independent brand.

 Why did you change the name from Hixsept to Études?
 It’s not a new project or new direction, it’s more just an evolution.
 We’d been doing Hixsept, but we also had a book publishing company that called JSBJ, working with photography and design.
 So we were doing all that at the same time but nobody really knew we were the same person behind all these projects.
 We finally decided to join together all the projects we have under a new name that is Études.
 After 10 years working, we finally found what we were doing.

 It seems smart because the biggest brands now have their hands in every sort of pocket—they can put YSL on a candle or a notebook, they can put it on anything.
 Yeah, that’s that’s what we like.